afrad/angular2-websocket/README.md

         }
     );

-ws.send("by default, this will never be send, because Observer is cold.");
+ws.send("by default, this will never be sent, because Observer is cold.");
-ws.send("by default, this will be send, because Observer is hot.").publish().connect();
+ws.send("by default, this will be sent, because Observer is hot.").publish().connect();

 ws.setSendMode(WebSocketSendMode.Direct);
-ws.send("this will be send Direct, because send mode is set to Direct.");
+ws.send("this will be sent Direct, because send mode is set to Direct.");

-ws.send("this will be send and return Promise.", WebSocketSendMode.Promise).then(
+ws.send("this will be sent and return Promise.", WebSocketSendMode.Promise).then(
         (T) => {
             console.log("is send");
         },